What is Expressive Arts Therapy?

 How and where can Expressive Arts be used?

-- a team can create art as part of creating a shared vision and sense of direction
+- a team used art and collage to develop a shared vision and sense of direction

-- to tap into their long neglected inner child and learn to play again
+- of older people to tap into their inner child and learn to play again

 - of isolated people to develop connection and a self mastery

 - developing personal goals and ideas for a vision board